mixer/developer-docs/pages/01.guides/02.chat/02.ChatBot/doc.md

     // Get our Bot's User Information, Who are they? getUserInfo().then(async userInfo => {

-        /* Join our target Chat Channel, in this case we'll just join our Bot's channel.
+        /* Join our target Chat Channel, in this case we'll join
+         * our Bot's channel.
          * But you can replace the second argument of this function with ANY Channel ID.
          */
         const socket = await joinChat(userInfo.id, userInfo.channel.id);